 We went to Sunday mass at nearby Castel Rotto, but Verona is a city of churches.
 We visited the Duomo, consecrated in 1187, with a Titian painting of the Assumption.
 It has an unusual double deck front porch and is built on ruins of a church from 813.
 We saw huge Romanesque San Zeno Maggiore, which holds a bit of everything in its enormous dark recesses, including some of ol’ Zeno hisself, the city’s bishop and patron!
 From 1117, it has a cloister, beautiful bronze doors and a Mantegna altarpiece, and many visitors walked around the split level interior peering upwards at the wonderful ceilings and art.
 Next door is a tall campanile.
 Mike climbed to the top of the Lamberti tower.
 Even to me, eventually, those churches begin to blend into some sort of liturgical soup, with an occasional memorable painting or architectural morsel to feed my appetite.
 Anybody who was anybody back when built a chapel.
 It served as a way to stack the chips for the next life.

 Lago di Garda is about an hour’s drive west, and we visited on two days, once up the lower east coast to Bardelino and Lasize, and once to a narrow southern peninsula at Sirmione, guarded by the Scaliger (Scala) family 13th century fortress and packed with good natured tourists.
 North loom the Dolomites, blue in the distance.
 We walked through the pretty towns and shops, which close in the afternoons regardless of tourist buying habits.
-We tasted the restaurants, took a boat ride, sampled gelato, and bought a large biscotti jar and some smaller matching majollica jars which we hand-carried home.
+We tasted the restaurants, took a boat ride, sampled gelato, and bought a large biscotti jar and some smaller matching majollica jars which we hand-carried home to our kitchen.
 There wasn’t much wind for sailboats on the blue lake, and we saw only a few windsurfers, but in other seasons, I suppose they are out, since supposedly this is their capitol.
 There were very few swimmers, surprisingly, and not as many boats as I’d expect in mid August.
-My camera was busy most of the time, and the long walks were made easier by the aluminum stick I’d bought from REI before I left Austin, as forcefully suggested to help my hip.
+My camera was busy most of the time, and the long walks were made easier by the aluminum hiking pole I brought to help my hip.

 Padua is about an hour east of Verona, just before Venice, past Soave and Vincenza.
 We passed hazy industrial areas, but much of the trip was past grape vines and terra cotta villages perched atop green hills.
 We had gone to see the Arena Chapel, with Giotto’s frescoes for the Scrovengi family, but—horrors!--it was closed for repairs.
 The chapel was built for the soul of a usurer that Dante placed in hell.
 Instead, we visited the adjacent Musei Civici Eremitani, filled with Byzantine, Roman, Etruscan, Egyptian, and mosaic works, up through mannerist and Dutch pieces.
 The collection began as the local Abbot’s, until Napoleanic law supressed religious bodies.
 We next walked through quiet streets to the basilica of Sant’ Antonio.
-Outside of the enormous tan brick building, perched on his powerful mighty steed and overlooking the restaurant awnings of the square, covered with pigeons, was Donatello’s great bronze Gattamelata (“honey cat”) from 1450, commissioned by Venice.
+Outside the enormous tan brick building, perched on a powerful steed and overlooking restaurant awnings on a square covered with pigeons, was Donatello’s great bronze Gattamelata (“honey cat”) from 1450, commissioned by Venice.
 It’s on a very tall plinth, and was the first equestrian sculpture since Roman times, honoring condottiere Erasmo di Narni, whose family tomb is in the church.
-That cool cat Di Narni looks every bit the ferocious warrior.
-After ten years in Padua, where he made sculptures for inside the church, Donatello went on to Florence.
-I’ve seen this statue in art history books for many years, and it’s always a great pleasure meeting the real thing!
+That cool cat Di Narni looks every bit the ferocious frowning warrior.
+After ten years in Padua, where he made sculptures for inside the church, Donatello moved on to Florence.
+I’ve seen this statue in art history books for years; it’s a great pleasure meeting the real thing!

 In another chapel, nine carved relief panels show the saint performing miracles (attaching a foot, reviving a drowned baby, etc.) There were many other chapels, all elaborate.
 Elsewhere there were two cloisters, a packed gift shop with every counter doing big business, several guides lecturing in various languages, and a movie that we spurned, since we had to wait otto minuti.
 The patterned marble floors, candelabra, huge arches, and organ playing added to the aura of otherworld immensity.
-I felt quite irreverent recalling some of Austin’s Chevrolet owners, on seeing Jesus or Mary’s image in a dent on the fender, who hammered together instant plywood shrines and welcomed visitors!
+I felt quite irreverent recalling some Austin Chevrolet owners who saw Jesus or Mary’s image in a dent on the fender and hammered together instant plywood shrines and welcomed visitors!
 The faith we saw in Padova was fervent and obvious.